Mr. Joshua Morey

 Students must maintain a minimum cumulative grade-point average (GPA) of 3.0.
 GPA’s are reviewed after the spring semester of each academic year.
 Students failing to achieve a minimum 3.0 GPA are given a Financial Aid Suspension status.
 The student is eligible to appeal the suspension.

-Students on Financial Aid Probation failing to earn the minimum 3.0 term GPA will be returned to a Financial Aid Suspension status.
+Students on Financial Aid Probation failing to earn the minimum 3.0 semester GPA will be returned to a Financial Aid Suspension status.
 The student will not be eligible to receive financial aid until the cumulative GPA is raised to a 3.0.

 Maximum Time Frame Measure